brechtbilliet/brechtbilliet.github.io/_posts/2016-11-09-A-scalable-angular2-architecture.md

 ## A scalable architecture

 I designed a certain architecture based on principles of today (most of them explained above) and even principles from 10 years back.
 Would I say it's the way to go for every SPA?
 Not at all...
-Every type of software deserves it's own architecture, and I'm just showing a concept that works for me in a lot of scenarios.
-This architecture might come in handy for developers that are writing [Angular 2](http://angular.io) where we can profit from awesome features like dependency injection, but it can also be applied in other frameworks (as explained above).
+Every type of software deserves its own architecture, and I'm just showing a concept that works for me in a lot of scenarios.
+This architecture might come in handy for developers that are writing [Angular 2](http://angular.io) where we can profit from awesome features like dependency injection, but it can also be applied in other frameworks.

 ### Abstraction that makes sense

 This principle is partially based on the [Sandbox principle](http://www.slideshare.net/nzakas/scalable-javascript-application-architecture) of [Nicholas Zakas](https://twitter.com/slicknet), which is already a few years old.
 In that architecture, there was no unidirectional dataflow though.
-For me a sandbox is a way to **decouple the presentationlayer from the application logic**, but that's not its only responsibility.
+For me a sandbox is a way to **decouple the presentation layer from the application logic**, but that's not its only responsibility.

 But let's start from the beginning...
 In this particular scenario I'm going to assume that we use [Redux](http://redux.js.org).
-However, it doesn't really matter what kind of statemanagement you use, but it's important that you know the principle behind it.
+However, it doesn't really matter what kind of state management you use, but it's important that you know the principle behind it.

 ### Rule number ONE: Don't let your components play with all the toys

 The same reason you don't let children play with everything: **"It might get messy"**.
 Smart components (also named containers here) should also follow a very strict set of rules.
 We don't want to inject every service that we want in there, just because we can.
 For instance: it might not make sense to inject a game-engine in an authentication module.

 The following example shows a big constructor with a lot of dependencies.
 In this scenario the MyComponent can pretty much do whatever it wants in the application.
-He gets injected whatever it wants and uses whatever it wants.
+It gets injected whatever it wants and uses whatever it wants.
 That's generally not a good idea.

 ```typescript